Rudd was the representative for Arizona’s 4th congressional district and was a Republican. He served from 1977 to 1986.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Rudd is shown as a purple triangle. (analysis methodology)
+Rudd is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5048 (99th): A bill to amend title 10, United States Code, to authorize certain …